 Spring and Fall are great times to install your new lawn.
 Natural rainfall combined with 50+ degree soil temperatures are the perfect conditions for sowing seed.
 The following are general guidelines, though not every step may be applicable to your situation.

 If the old lawn has not been removed, we recomend using a sod cutter to remove the existing lawn.

-Run a rototiller over the area, loosening the soil 4 to 6 inches deep.
+Run a rototiller over the area, loosening the soil 1-2 inches deep.

-If the soil has a high clay content, we recommend rototilling in Turface Soil Amendment, at the rate of about 1 bag per 300 square feet.
+If the soil has a high clay content, we recommend tilling in Profile soil modifier at the rate of about 1 bag per 100-200 square feet.

-Optional: spread a weed-free compost, 1 inch thick over the area to help improve the fertility of the soil.
-Add lime at this time to alter the pH.
-Then mix these soil amendments into your dirt with a rototiller to a depth of 3-4 inches.
+Optional: Spread a weed-free compost 1 inch thick over the area to help improve the fertility of the soil.
+Lime may also be added at this time to achieve a pH of 6.5 to 7.0.

 With a landscaping rake, remove large clods and irregularities in the grade.

 Note: For larger areas a drag mat can speed this task.